bedirhanssaglam/E-Commerce-App/README.md

 init: This layer consists of 4 main structures.
 These structures are routes , network, utils, mixins and theme.

 - view: This layer contains our screens.
-We can create a folder for each screen and widgets file for this screen, if necessary, in this folder.
+We can create a folder for each screen.
+There is a folder for each page in the view.
+The subfolders of the main page are suitable for the MVVM structure.

+Finally, tests of all service methods are under the "test" folder.